xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 No payload.

 ## goNextQuestion
 This message is sent to go to the next question in the poll.
 Only a speaker can issue this message.
-It is required to issue this message to display the first question.
+It is required to issue this message to display the first question.<br />

 This will result in either a broadcast (to all connected clients who joined the same poll) of:
 * a nextQuestion message, if the current question is not the last question in the poll.